Inferential confusion: Diagnosis: The Inference Based Approach (IBA)

 The IBA (inference-based approach)/IBT (inference based therapy) is a common technique to treat highly OCD symptoms that are usually explained by inferential confusion.
 It conceptualizes OCD as a belief disorder that highlights the remoteness of obsessional cognitive representation from the frightening object or event and signifies the reasoning process behind OCD.
 This approach suggests how a person reacts to a possibility of what might happen and not what is actually happening or even an exaggerated version of it.
 One of the treatments of OCD involve cognitive-behaviour therapy (CBT) which conceptualises that a person holding pre-existing beliefs may be more sensitized to strongly reacting to intrusive thoughts.
 It focuses more on the pre-existing beliefs an individual holds instead of the initial intrusions of doubt.
-Even though this treatment has gained recognition there are still a substantial number of patients with abnormal investment in obsessional beliefs who haven't improved.
+Even though this treatment has gained recognition there are still a substantial number of patients with abnormal investment in obsessional beliefs who have not improved.
 Therefore, over the past 10 years an improved model called the inference-based approach (IBA) was developed which suggested that obsessions can come in various degrees of belief and practicality- this treatment was more effective than CBT amongst patients causing a significant decline in the symptoms.

 Recently, a series of psychological experiments in the 2000s have explored the Inference-based approach and thereby inferential confusion as well.
 A study conducted by Aardema, Connor, Delorme, and Audet tested the inference-based approach treatment on OCD patients and its symptom subtypes.
 Later this study was replicated, and extensions were added to test ideas further and expand on the findings- the studies concluded that the inference-based approach treatment was effective in improving OCD patients who had overvalued ideation.